Benny-17/jenkins-pipelines-demo/README.md

 # Jenkins Demo

-This repository contains hands-on Jenkins pipeline projects to demonstrate various CI/CD concepts.
+This repository contains hands-on Jenkins pipeline projects demonstrating various CI/CD concepts using Jenkins, Docker, and GitHub integration.

-## Structure
+### 📁 Structure

-- `basic-pipeline/`
+- `first-jenkins-file/`
-  A simple declarative Jenkins pipeline to run basic shell steps.
+  A basic Jenkins pipeline that demonstrates a simple CI setup using a Docker container as the build agent.
+Ideal for understanding controller-agent architecture and Docker integration.

-- `multi-stage-docker/`
+- `multi-stage | multi-build/`
-  A more advanced pipeline using Docker containers as agents for each stage.
+  A more advanced pipeline that uses different Docker containers for each stage (e.g., Maven for the backend, Node.js for the frontend).
+Demonstrates stage-specific agent usage and real-world pipeline design.

-## Technologies Used
+### 🛠️ Technologies Used

-- Jenkins
+- Jenkins (standalone setup on EC2)
-- Docker
+- Docker (as Jenkins build agent)
-- Groovy (Jenkins Pipeline)
+- Groovy (Jenkins Pipeline DSL)
-- GitHub for SCM integration
+- GitHub (for SCM and later webhook trigger)

-## Goal
+### 🎯 Goals

 To learn and demonstrate:
-- Declarative pipelines
+- Jenkins declarative pipeline syntax
-- Jenkins + Docker agent usage
+- Controller-agent architecture (with Docker as agent)
-- Stage-specific builds
+- Multi-stage pipelines with isolated environments
-- SCM integration using GitHub
+- GitHub integration with Jenkins (manual and automated)

-## Setup (for both demos)
+### ⚙️ Setup (applies to both folders)

-- Jenkins installed on an EC2 instance
+- Jenkins installed on an EC2 instance (controller and agent in standalone mode)
-- Docker installed and configured for Jenkins user
+- Docker installed and Jenkins user granted Docker daemon access
-- Docker Pipeline plugin installed
+- Docker Pipeline plugin installed in Jenkins
+- GitHub repository connected to Jenkins via webhook (for automation in future steps)